google-research/google-research/ugif/README.md

 in the support site have the same structure.
 How-to instructions that require physical actions outside the UI such as plugging in a HDMI cable are excluded.

+We used the TaskMate platform for crowdsourcing annotations from taskers in India, Kenya, and Mexico.
+The task description explained the purpose of this data collection effort and how it would be used for research.
+To protect the privacy of the taskers, the random TaskMate ID associated with each tasker is not included in this dataset release.
+The task design was reviewed by privacy, ethics, and legal committees.
+The price set for each task was based on historical precedent on the TaskMate platform and in compliance with local laws.

 For the valid queries, annotators were asked to translate the English how-to query to one of 7 languages (Kannada, Marathi, Gujarati, Hindi, Bengali, Swahili, Spanish) they are familiar with and to speak out loud the query.